dyazdani/avocado-component-library/src/README.md

   )
 }
 ```
-If you use AvocadoThemeProvider, descendant components do not need to import `AvocadoThemeContext.tsx` and thus do not need the import statement `import { AvocadoThemeContext } from "../AvocadoThemeContext";`
+NOTE: If you use AvocadoThemeProvider, descendant components do not need to import `AvocadoThemeContext.tsx` and thus do not need the import statement `import { AvocadoThemeContext } from "../AvocadoThemeContext";`

+### Contributors
+Dara Yazdani | dara.s.yazdani@gmail.com

 ### License
+ISC

 ### Version
+1.0.0